master1223347/Cardinal-AI/README.md

-# **ExploreAI** - Empowering the Visually Impaired with Cutting-Edge AI
+# **Cardinal** - Empowering the Visually Impaired with Cutting-Edge AI

 ## Description
-**ExploreAI** is a revolutionary web application designed to assist visually impaired individuals in exploring the world around them.
+**Cardinal** is a revolutionary web application designed to assist visually impaired individuals in exploring the world around them.
 By leveraging the power of cutting-edge artificial intelligence (AI) and image recognition technologies, this app provides users with real-time, spoken descriptions of their surroundings.
 With just a simple image upload, the app uses AI to analyze and identify objects within the image, providing valuable insights through text and audio output.

-Whether you're out in the park, at the grocery store, or simply sitting at home, **ExploreAI** helps you connect with your environment in ways that were never possible before.
+Whether you're out in the park, at the grocery store, or simply sitting at home, **Cardinal** helps you connect with your environment in ways that were never possible before.
 This app empowers visually impaired people to navigate their world confidently and independently.

 ## Features
 - **Image Upload**: Users can upload images of their surroundings, and the app will identify objects within the image using AI-powered image recognition.